Azure/azure-sdk-for-net/sdk/purview/Azure.Analytics.Purview.Workflows/README.md

 Workflows are automated, repeatable business processes that users can create within Microsoft Purview to validate and orchestrate CUD (create, update, delete) operations on their data entities.
 Enabling these processes allow organizations to track changes, enforce policy compliance, and ensure quality data across their data landscape.

 Use the client library for Purview Workflow to:
-- Managing workflows
+- Manage workflows
-- Submitting user requests and monitoring workflow runs
+- Submit user requests and monitor workflow runs
-- Viewing and responding to workflow tasks
+- View and respond to workflow tasks

 **For more details about how to use workflow, please refer to the [service documentation][product_documentation]**